nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 Our prior registry approach used static, global code to implement auto-registering plugins.
 The downsides of this approach are discussed in [Context and Scope](#context-and-scope) and are also highlighted [here](https://openusd.org/dev/api/page_tf__registry_manager.html) and [here](https://www.cppstories.com/2018/02/factory-selfregister/).

 ## A3 - Single Templated Registry Implementation
 In our solution, each registry implements the singleton registry pattern again.
 We considered creating a templated registry.
-A functional prototype can be found at the end of this document [Templated Registry](#templated-registry).
+A functional PoC implementation can be found at the end of this document [Templated Registry](#templated-registry).
 We decided against the templated registry for several reasons:
 1. It adds further complexity on top of an already complex data structure.
 Auto registering plugins via a registrar becomes more indirect (see constructor) and the unordered registry map needs to be hidden behind a static function to make sure that no copy of the non-static registry map is created.
 2. Registries might significantly diverge in the future making it difficult to cram all the logic in a single registry.
 3. We do not expect many registries to be created which means that the overhead of curating these registries individually, is negligible.